-- To provide a quality, independent and objective audit service that effectively meets the County Council's needs, adds value, improves operations and helps protect public resources. - To provide assurance to management that the Council's operations are being conducted in accordance with external regulations, legislation, internal policies and procedures. - To provide a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, internal control and governance processes. - To provide assurance that significant risks to the County Council's objectives are being managed.
+- To provide a quality, independent and objective audit service that effectively meets the County Council's needs, adds value, improves operations and helps protect public resources. - To provide assurance to management that the Council's operations are being conducted in accordance with external regulations, legislation, internal policies and procedures.

+- To provide a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, internal control and governance processes. - To provide assurance that significant risks to the County Council's objectives are being managed.
 This is achieved by annually assessing the adequacy and effectiveness of the risk management process. - To provide advice and support to management to enable an effective control environment to be maintained. - To promote an anti fraud, anti bribery and anti corruption culture within the Council to aid the prevention and detection of fraud. - To investigate, in conjunction with the appropriate agencies when relevant, allegations of fraud, bribery and corruption. - To evaluate whether the information technology governance of the Council supports its strategies and objectives.

-3. Scope
+4. Scope

 The Council's Internal Audit function is provided by an in house team supported by additional resources procured via an external support framework contract.
-The scope of the function includes the review of all activities (financial and operational) of

-Staffordshire County Council.
+The scope of the function includes the review of all activities (financial and operational) of Staffordshire County Council.
 In addition to its County Council internal audit work programme, the Section currently:

-- Undertakes internal audit services for outside bodies where statutory powers permit. - Conducts Comfort Fund (Social Services) audits - Undertakes the administrator role for the Financial Director system - May provide assurance to the Council on third party operations (such as contractors and partners) where this has been provided for as part of the contract documentation. - Furthermore, the CIA has overall responsibility for the management of the Corporate Risk Register.
+- Undertakes internal audit services for outside bodies where statutory powers permit. - Conducts Comfort Fund (Social Services) audits - May provide assurance to the Council on third party operations (such as contractors and partners) where this has been provided for as part of the contract documentation. - Furthermore, the CIA has overall responsibility for the management of the Corporate Risk Register and assists in the preparation of the Annual Governance Statement and Code of Corporate Governance.